lefilament/ansible_role_odoo_docker/README.md

         custom_modules_oca: "{{ odoo_prod.custom_modules_oca | default([]) }}"
         other_repos: "{{ odoo_prod.other_repos | default([]) }}"
         other_modules: "{{ odoo_prod.other_modules | default([]) }}"
+        # Other URLs that should be allowed connecting to (only sub.domain without https:// in front)
         extra_urls:
           - "sso.le-filament.com"